Amex Centurion Card Military Benefits – “Black Card” MLA

 While Amex is tight lipped on the actual requirements, data points indictate $1 million of income and $250,000 of spend on Amex cards as a bare minimum to get invited.
 That automatically puts this card out of reach of most MLA eligible families.

-But even if the steep annual fees were reduced to $0, there is apparently no welcome bonus, and the card earns a paltry 1x points purchases under $5,000 (1.5x points on purchases $5,000 and above).
+There is apparently no welcome bonus, and the card earns a paltry 1x points purchases under $5,000 (1.5x points on purchases $5,000 and above).
 You can earn much better with most of the best credit cards for military servicemembers.

 Amex Black Card Benefits